 International students in Europe have a pretty special thing going on.
 Several good things, in fact.
 Not only do you get a top-notch education, you are in a continent that packs some serious travel punches.
-Experience famous world capitals, walk through ancient wonders, soak up the infectious personalities of tiny towns — Europe’s 50 countries is where you can do all these and more.
+Experience famous world capitals, walk through ancient wonders, soak up the infectious personalities of tiny towns — Europe’s 50 countries are where you can do all these and more.

 International students can choose from countries from all corners of the world’s second-smallest continent, depending on their academic and personal goals.
 There are universities with more forgiving price tags than the UK and US, with no compromise on quality.
 Thriving start-up scenes and innovative working cultures offer a range of intriguing career opportunities and pathways to explore after graduation.